Keepe History, Family Crest & Coats of Arms

 Early Notables of the Keepe family (pre 1700)

-More information is included under the topic Early Keepe Notables in all our PDF Extended History products and printed products wherever possible.
+Another 68 words (5 lines of text) are included under the topic Early Keepe Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the Keepe family to the New World and Oceana
+Migration of the Keepe family

 Families began migrating abroad in enormous numbers because of the political and religious discontent in England.
 Often faced with persecution and starvation in England, the possibilities of the New World attracted many English people.
 Although the ocean trips took many lives, those who did get to North America were instrumental in building the necessary groundwork for what would become for new powerful nations.
 Among the first immigrants of the name Keepe, or a variant listed above to cross the Atlantic and come to North America were : James Keep settled in Virginia in 1774; B. and G. Keep arrived in San Francisco in 1852; John Keep arrived in Philadelphia in 1753.